CCI-MOC/ansible-k2k/README.md

 This Ansible playbook sets up two VMs (Ubuntu 14.04 or CentOS/RHEL 7) with DevStacks federated with K2K between them.

+It expects the hostname of the VMs to include the word idp for the Identity Provider and the word sp for the Service Provider.

+For example: `test-idp` and `test-sp` are valid hostnames.

 ## Steps

 Create a hosts file in the same directory with the information of the VMs.